semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ### `SEMGREP_TIMEOUT`

 Set `SEMGREP_TIMEOUT` to define a custom timeout.
 The value must be in seconds.
 The default value is 5 seconds.
-This timeout refers to the maximum amount of time Semgrep spends scanning a single file.
-By default, it attempts to scan each file with this timeout three times; you can control this using `--timeout-threshold`.
+This timeout refers to the maximum amount of time Semgrep spends running a single rule on a single file.
+By default, it attempts to scan each rule/file combination with this timeout three times; you can control this using `--timeout-threshold`.

 Example: